Exchange rate regime

 There are also intermediate exchange rate regimes that combine elements of the other regimes.

 This classification of exchange rate regime is based on the classification method carried out by GGOW (Ghos, Guide, Ostry and Wolf, 1995, 1997), which combined the IMF de jure classification with the actual exchange behavior so as to differentiate between official and actual policies.
-The GGOW classification method is also called Trichotomy Method.
+The GGOW classification method is also known as the trichotomy method.

-Fixed versus Floating
+Fixed versus floating

-There are many factors a country should consider before deciding on a fixed or floating currency, with pros and cons to both choices.